scqubits/qfit/README.md

 4. **Automated Fitting**: With one click, let the numerical optimizers do the work.
 You can easily configure your fitting: adjust which paramters are fixed or free, set their range, and more.

 QFit supports a wide variety of circuit quantum electrodynamic systems, thanks to the powerful Python library `scqubits` as its backend simulator.
 Once you've extracted your parameters, you can pass them directly to scQubits for any further numerical simulations you need to do.
+Check out the notebook [QFit_Quick_Start.ipynb](./QFit_Quick_Start.ipynb) for a quick intro tutorial, and [QFit_Advanced_Tips.ipynb](./QFit_Advanced_Tips.ipynb) for further information.

 Join us in refining QFit during its beta phase!
 Your insights and reports are invaluable in making QFit a robust tool for this community.
 Dive in and explore what QFit can do for you, and let us know your experience!